Admission Detail

 All India Permit with Farid Bawa

-Academic qualification: 10+2, IBDP or equivalent from any recognised Board.
+Academic qualification: 10+2 or equivalent from any recognized Board.

 *All the content of this website are subject to change at the discretion of the management.